devsecops-workshop/workshop-guide/content/14-advanced-pipeline/_index.md

 ## Optimizing our DevSecOps Pipeline

 In the chapter before we created a Pipeline which builds, checks and deploys our image, if the image passes all ACS checks.
 But what should happen, if the image doesn't pass the ACS check?
-It doesn't seems to be a good idea to save an unsafe image in the internal OpenShift registry.
+It doesn't seems to be a good idea to keep an unsafe image in the internal OpenShift registry.
-So lets modify our pipeline to an advanced one, which deletes an image, if it doesn't pass the ACS checks.
+So lets modify our pipeline to a more advanced one, which deletes an image, if it doesn't pass the ACS checks.

 ### Adding a Package Level Vulnerability

 Before we adjust our pipeline let's add another vulnerability to our Deployment.
-So far we had a system library security issue but let's image a developer tried to add (hopefully by mistake) a vulnerable Java library to his/her application.
+So far we had a system library security issue but let's imagine a developer tried to add (hopefully by mistake) a vulnerable Java library to his/her application.
 How about we pick one of the most infamous current ones such as the **Log4Shell** vulnerability?
 But don't worry ACS already ships with a policy for that and has your back.

 {{% notice tip %}}
 Quarkus doesn't use the log4J library for logging so is not affected by it.
 Although it is a bit contrived we will still force it to include the library just to trigger our policy.
 If you want to find out more about this particular vulnerability have look [here](https://www.wired.com/story/log4j-log4shell/)
 {{% /notice %}}

 To add this library to you Quarkus app

 - Go to your `quarkus-build-options` repo in `Gitea`
 - Edit the `pom.xml` file to include the new dependency
 - Find the line

 ```xml
     <!-- Add dependency here  -->
 ```

 and after that paste

 ```xml
     <!-- Add dependency here  -->
     <dependency>